akozlov75/terraform-cdk_azure_examples/single-page-application/README.md

 ## WHAT WE TRY TO ACHIEVE

-We will deploy the ReactJS application to the Azure storage account and we will serve it to the browser from the storage account's container data storage.
+* We deploy the ReactJS application to the Azure storage account.
+* We will serve SPA to the browser from container data storage.

 For more information please read [Static Web Apps](https://azure.microsoft.com/en-us/services/app-service/static) documentation.

 ## STACK